 Blog

-Exploring Hyperbaric Oxygen Therapy as a Treatment for Brain Injury
+Hyperbaric Oxygen Therapy for Brain Injury: Understanding HBOT in Detail

 Hyperbaric oxygen therapy (HBOT) is hugely popular today.
 You’ll hear HBOT mentioned on podcasts by athletes and influencers.

-But is HBOT a reliable treatment for serious conditions?
+But is HBOT a reliable treatment for serious conditions like traumatic brain injury?

 In clinical and animal trials, HBOT has improved symptoms of chronic TBI.
-And in some cases, HBOT has been effective years after the injury.
+In some cases, HBOT has been effective years after the injury.
 Beyond TBI, oxygen therapy also shows promise for treating symptoms of stroke and concussion.

 Here’s a broad overview of what happens to the brain following an injury: